 Just to be up front, nearly all the members of KISS have “leaping powers” since we see them jump over an 8 foot high fence later.
-So, as is often the case with drummers, Peter Criss is totally useless (I, at one point, was a drummer).
+So, as is often the case with drummers, Peter Criss is totally useless.
 It is explained later that they receive these powers from talismans that they keep in a box in their dressing room.
 Melissa (our sort of protagonist) says “Too bad everyone doesn’t have talismans.”
 To which Ace Frehley replies, “They do!
 They just don’t know it yet!”
 Sorry, Ace.
 If I had a cookie shaped like a star that made me shoot lasers out of my eyes, I’m pretty sure I’d know.

 At this point, my screen went blue for like, 30 seconds, because the DVD is so shitty.
 I’m not sure if I missed anything and I really don’t care.
 When the movie came back, KISS was playing their acoustic ballad “Beth”.
 Instrumentation consists of Peter Criss on vocals, Paul Stanley on guitar, and everyone else standing around like idiots.
 While they are serenading Melissa with the song “Beth” (Really?
 They couldn’t have at least changed the character’s name?), robot Sam goes in and steals their talismans.
 This is where the “action” happens.
 The band starts skulking through the park, trying to get to Devereaux’s lab.
 First they encounter a couple of albino monkey-men who they have to fight.
 When the monsters first appear, Ace says “Yikes!”
 Peter replies with “Apes is more like it!”
 IS THAT YOUR IDEA OF A PUN, Peter Criss?!
 WHAT THE HELL IS WRONG WITH YOU!?!